-The finish requirements of a part also affect design for manufacturing.
+The finish requirements of a part also affect DFM.
 Many finishes are available based on material and environmental factors.
 For example, metal parts will need at least one secondary operation to complete.
-The simplest option is stainless steel which requires only a cleaning process referred to as passivation.
+The simplest option is stainless steel which requires only a cleaning process known as passivation.
 With aluminum parts, the choices are numerous, with anodizing in several colors, hard anodizing, nickel plating, painting, and powder coating being the most popular.

 While we have touched on many aspects of DFM, it is impossible to encompass all the tasks and nuances of the DFM process in one article.
 Understanding that the process cannot start until you make prototypes and conduct sufficient testing is a key takeaway.
 Another would be that the process is rigorous and multistep, requiring careful integrated design work done by manufacturing engineers well acquainted with the anticipated fabrication process.
 The principles of DFM are essential for creating a product optimized for manufacturing while maintaining high quality, reliability, and functionality.
 By considering these principles during product development, manufacturers can reduce costs, improve efficiency, and ensure that their products meet customer expectations.